Inaugural Coats for Kids Ride rolls through Springdale

 SPRINGDALE, Ark.
-(KNWA) — A little rain didn’t stop bikers in Springdale from riding in support of local students on Saturday
+(KFTA) — A little rain didn’t stop bikers in Springdale from riding in support of local students on Saturday

 The inaugural Coats for Kids Ride aims to collect warm winter coats for underprivileged students in the Springdale School District.